juliuste/fes-calendar/readme.md

 const events = calendar(startDate, endDate).then(…)
 ```

-Returns a `Promise` that resolves in a list of events in the time period between given `startDate` and `endDate` (required).
+Returns a Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that resolves in a list of events in the time period between given `startDate` and `endDate` (required).
 All texts are markdown-formatted.

 ```js
 {